BecauseOfProg/api-docs/README.md

 | ------- | --------- |
 | 1       | Available |

+### Requests

+Some requests need user to be authenticated : learn mode on the [Authentication topic](topics/Authentication.md).

+Every request to the API that require a body must be JSON-formatted, with an object as a container.

+### Responses

-Every response is in JSON format, and has in its body a `code` which is `1` or `0`, depending on the request's success or not, and all requested fields.
+Every response is in JSON format, and has in its body a `code` which is `1` or `0`, depending on the request's success or not, and a `data` variable containing the requested data.